 The everyday chairs are larger than the backpacking ones and not as light.
 The idea is that they can be carried into an outdoor concert area and setup.
 They won’t have high backs on them because some concerts have restrictions on acceptable height levels for these types of chairs to not obstruct the view of people farther back.
 Some of these models are very low to the ground as result which might not be comfortable seated for long periods of time.
 The everyday chair, therefore, is a bit of inbetweener.
 If you go to concerts regularly, they’ll be good.
 But if you want it for serious camping use or backpacking use, then it won’t be ideal for either option due to its size, construction materials, weight, and lack of features.

-Build Qualities of Good Camping Chairs
+Build Best Qualities of Portable Camping Chair

 The build quality matters.
 Steel frames is common with some having been powder-coated for rain/rust protection.
 Other models use aluminum.
 A heavier chair doesn’t necessarily make it more reliable with build quality though.